SandyaS72/beautiful-jekyll/_posts/2018-08-13-Lavinia-Project-Test.md

 In the case of basketball scoring, what determines how certain (or uncertain) we are about a players scoring ability?
 When comparing Players A and B, we had less uncertainty about Player B’s scoring ability because he attempted more shots.
 For example, if Player B had made 5 out 100 shots, we would still be more certain about his scoring abilities than Player A’s, not because Player B made more shots, but because he attempted more. **Therefore, the uncertainty about a player’s scoring ability is based upon how many shots that player attempts, not the number of shots he makes.**

+## Margin of error

+This is mathematically represented by the calculation for [margin of error](https://en.wikipedia.org/wiki/Margin_of_error) :
+	ME=1/\sqrt{n}
+where n is the number of shots attempted.
+	Player A: ME=110=0.3162
+	Player B: ME=1100=0.1
+What we arrived at earlier intuitively, we now demonstrate mathematically.
+For Player A, we can be reasonably certain that his actual shooting percentage is within 0.3 of 0.5, and for Player B we can be reasonably certain that his actual shooting percentage is within 0.1 of 0.5.

 Here is an example of two players' scores:

 ![Player A](https://lh3.googleusercontent.com/JZi4BOAjDwbWkv5dP4VrBU5yszZK0CXyBXrtnx_3yintCOI8rDyuFUN733JSI31bXr3gMbQ9Mv1wgfaLUjv5nMCXKkMh4Q8iDWTKFT52GmJsRD3c0fI0GMfAnrH6hbtcyVmXrFh1=w2400)